 Dr. Pullen's expertise spans climate, weather and hydroscience with a particular focus on high resolution coastal urban prediction for flooding, heatwaves and other perils.
 She has served on National Academy panels for climate and earth system prediction and headed the multi-million dollar DHS-funded National Center for Maritime Security.
 As a scientist at the Naval Research Laboratory, she pioneered the coupling of models of the ocean and atmosphere.

-In 2015 Dr. Pullen was elected as the physical oceanography councilor for The Oceanography Society.
-She was a member of the 2014-2016 National Research Council committee on Earth System Prediction and is on the international GODAE Coastal Ocean and Shelf Seas Task Team.
-Dr. Pullen is on the board of the Waterfront Alliance, a civic organization representing over 900 groups with a stake in the NY/NJ waterfront, and is co-chair of the policy committee.
+Dr. Pullen currently serves on the Steering Committee of the American Meteorological Society (AMS) Commission on the Weather, Water, and Climate Enterprise.
+Previously, she was the elected physical oceanography councilor for The Oceanography Society (2015-2018).
+Dr. Pullen is a board member of the Waterfront Alliance, a civic organization representing over 1000 groups with a stake in the NY/NJ waterfront, and is co-chair of the policy committee.
 She was a chapter co-author of the 2015 New York City Panel on Climate Change (NPCC2) report.

-Sub-specialties: oceanography, meteorology, CBRN transport & dispersion, civil defense and emergency response, maritime security, weather and ocean prediction.
+Sub-specialties: oceanography, meteorology, climate, maritime security, weather and ocean prediction.

 Modeling the Air-Sea Feedback System of Madeira Island

 Journal of Advances in Modeling Earth Systems [July 10, 2017]